Sirius902/gcfeeder/README.md

     * `digital` - Only the digital trigger input on the GameCube controller will be mapped to the output trigger.
     * `combination` - If the digital trigger is pressed output trigger will max.
 Otherwise, analog trigger input is used.
     * `stick_click` - Digital trigger inputs will be treated as a stick click.
 Trigger output uses analog trigger input.

-## Themes
-To customize the theme of the input viewer, put a `color.frag` according to the specification in the same directory as the executable.
-The default theme can be found at `src/viewer/shader/color.frag`.
-Other themes can be found in `theme`.

 ## Notes
 * Only supports port one on the adapter.